zulip/zulip/docs/production/multiple-organizations.md

 Zulip's approach for supporting multiple organizations on a single Zulip server is for each organization to be hosted on its own subdomain.
-E.g. you'd have `org1.zulip.example.com` and `org2.zulip.example.com`.
+E.g., you'd have `org1.zulip.example.com` and `org2.zulip.example.com`.

 Web security standards mean that one subdomain per organization is